Observe:

 -Ryan Dalton, The Year of Lightning

-Reaper took my soul
+Reaper took

 Angels want to banish me